 Trying to find financing for your startup can easily turn into a full-time job.
 From building a network of investors to connecting with other founders, financing is at the heart of any business’s success, but it can turn into a serious time commitment.

 However, by working with the right investors and taking the time to be purposeful in your pitch, you can take important steps toward funding your company.
-Make no mistake; it will be difficult, but by being precise in your search, you can position yourself for success.
+Make no mistake: It will be difficult, but by being precise in your search, you can position yourself for success.

-The key to obtaining funding as a startup is the “warm introduction,” according to Casey Berman, managing director of VC firm Camber Creek.
+The key to obtaining funding as a startup is the “warm introduction,” according to Casey Berman, managing partner of VC firm Camber Creek.
 Berman said startup founders can look to their immediate network to try to find opportunities.
 While this includes obvious connections – like friends and family or other startup owners – it’s also important to consider professional services your company is using.
 If, for example, you work with a legal consultant or PR company, they may be able to help you find funding, he said.

 The key, said Berman, is to partner with a company, whether it’s an investment firm or a payroll processing service, that adds value to your business.